datatyper/learn-git/Useful Git Commands.md

 ```

 ## Branches
 So far so good.
-We commit 'atomic' changes to out project incrementally, safe in the knowledge that we can do any one of these with a single command.
+We commit 'atomic' changes to out project incrementally, safe in the knowledge that we can undo any one of these with a single `git revert <sha value>` if necessary.
 But to really leverage the power of git, you'll want o become familiar with branches.

 Let's say that you want to try something ___really___ experimental with your project.
 Here you will want to create a new branch (an alternate reality if you will) where you can try out new ideas without risk of affecting the master branch/version of the project.